 Each of these financial accounts is also a mental account.
 They help me keep my finances organized—and keep me focused on my goals.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He’s passionate about helping folks make financial decisions that reflect their true purpose.
-Ross’s previous blogs include Full Speed Ahead, Up to You and No Money Down.
+Ross’s previous articles include Full Speed Ahead, Up to You and No Money Down.
 Follow Ross on Twitter @RossVMenke.